 I’m hoping you’ll enjoy your visit here and that you’ll keep coming back often enough to get a good sampling of everything.
 If you’d like more information about my books, the easiest way to obtain it is from my Amazon Author’s Page.
 A couple of my Christian teaching books are currently offered for free reading on the ministry sites as well.

-The website you’re on gives you links in the Footer section to my Facebook, Twitter, and YouTube pages, and readers who want to contact me personally may do so at the following e-mail address:
+The website you’re on gives you links in the sidebar to my Facebook, Twitter, and YouTube pages, and readers who want to contact me personally may do so at the following e-mail address:

 That’s about it, folks.
 Hope to have an opportunity to chat with you often via our “Comments” sections.
 Thanks again for stopping by.

 (Revised March, 2022)